flexrobotics/roboflex/README.md

 ## Building

 In brief: we use `bazel` (for now) to build roboflex.
-We currently support only linux x86 and arm.
+We currently support only linux x86 and arm (currently tested on raspberry pi).
 Mac support in the works.

 See [BUILDING.md](BUILDING.md) for how to build parts or all of roboflex.